Divorce Maryland Custody

 • How the religious views of the parent are impacting the emotional and physical well being of the child?

-• For what duration has one parent has been separated from the child?
+• For how long one parent has been separated from the child.

-• Do the father and mother reside close to each other?
+• Do the father and the mother reside close to each other?
 If yes, how close?

-• Do the parents stay nearby to the members of the extended family of the child?
+• Do the parents stay in the vicinity of the extended family of the child?

-• Does the father or mother reside closest to the social circle and school of the child?
+• Does the father or the mother resides closest to the social circle and the school of the child?

-• The gender, health and age of the child
+• The gender, health, and the age of the child

-• Does the father or mother have more economical sources to offer more things to the child?
+• Does the father or the mother have more economical sources in order to fulfill all requirements of the child?

 • The court does not wish to make the reversible mistake of not hearing the child's preference regarding custody.
 The court can use its discretion and interview the child in the absence of the parents.
-If the child is aged 10 to 12, it is eligible to make his/her opinions heard and be given importance to in the custody proceedings.
+If the child is aged 10 to 12, he or she is eligible to make his or her opinions heard and be given importance to in the custody proceedings.
 If the child is aged 5 or 6 years, the capacity of the child to distinguish fiction from truth is the guideline that decides whether the child should be heard

 • Which parent will not punish the child for the other parent's adverse action?